When life gives you high water

 High Water Home Water

-I managed a few hours of fishing today while my daughter was either napping or asleep.
+I managed a few hours of fishing today while my daughter was either napping.

 The water continues to be just silly-high.
 Places I’ve had locked for high water were under water.
 Drifts I’ve come to depend on in difficult times were nowhere to be had.